-- OS MasterMap Topography layer - OS VectorMap District - OS MasterMap Greenspace data - Combined habitat map supplied by Buckinghamshire and Milton Keynes Environmental Records Centre (BMERC) - Additional habitat layers (e.g. traditional orchards, Road Verge Nature Reserves) supplied by BMERC - Natural England Priority Habitats Inventory - Centre for Ecology and Hydrology (CEH) Landcover Map 2015 - CEH Woody Linear Features data set (hedgerows map) - Ancient Woodland Inventory data - Built-up Area Boundaries data - Local Wildlife Sites supplied by BMERC - Digital terrain model (based on OS Terrain 5 data)
+- OS MasterMap Topography layer - OS VectorMap District - OS MasterMap Greenspace data - Combined habitat map supplied by Buckinghamshire and Milton Keynes Environmental Records Centre (BMERC) - Additional habitat layers (e.g. traditional orchards, Road Verge Nature Reserves) supplied by BMFRC - Natural England Priority Habitats Inventory - Centre for Ecology and Hydrology (CEH) Landcover Map 2015 - CEH Woody Linear Features data set (hedgerows map) - Ancient Woodland Inventory data - Built-up Area Boundaries data - Local Wildlife Sites supplied by BMERC - Digital terrain model (based on OS Terrain 5 data)

 Further information on how polygons were assigned to habitats is provided in Box 2 (overleaf).
 Polygons were classified into Phase 1 habitat types and were also classified into broader habitat groups.
-The final basemap covered the whole of Buckinghamshire (and Milton Keynes, which is reported separately), and covers an area of 156,500 ha or 1,565 km.
-It contained 985,000 polygons, each of which was classified to an appropriate habitat type.
+The final basemap covered an area of 30,858 ha or 309 km and contained approximately 450,000 polygons, each of which was classified to an appropriate habitat type.

 Note that the basemap provides the best approximation of habitat types that can be achieved based on available data.
 It was checked by experts at the Buckinghamshire and Milton Keynes Environmental Records Centre but has not been ground-truthed further and will inevitably contain errors.
 A particular challenge was classifying polygons where more than one habitat was present.
-Mixed habitats containing woodland and scrub, or grassland with woodland were classified in detail, but not all combinations of habitats could be accommodated.
-Other areas, where there was a mismatch between data sources, or land use is changing rapidly remained a challenge.
+Mixed habitats containing woodland and scrub or grassland with woodland were classified in detail.
+However, not all combinations of habitats could be accommodated.
+It was also difficult to classify areas for which there was a mismatch between data sources, or rapid land-use change had occurred.